 He goes to Oberlin College, partly because of a girl, but primarily because it offers escape from home and the potential for meeting his parent’s expectation.
 He takes two majors, the first is political science and, presumably, the second is English or literature.
 The political science is for his parent’s push for law school.
 His other major is to feed his natural interest.

 The valuable part of the story is about being an immigrant in a strange land.
-From the time of George Washington, many American Presidents have discouraged emigration.
-The grounds for their opinions range from fear of cultural contamination to national security threats to today–when our President says America is full.
+From the time of George Washington, many American Presidents have discouraged immigration.
+The grounds for their opinions range from fear of cultural contamination to national security threat–to today–when our President says America is full.

 Of course, today’s national security risk is religious affiliation or gang membership.
 Trump does not care if you are escaping poverty, violence, or death because America is full.